GoverAnter/xpella-js/README.md

 The only solution that matched these criterias was a custom language.

+Another important point of this language was to make it possible to be run with the same context, like a stateful program, with a one-time initialization.
+The idea behind that was to create a "cheap" (computational and database-wise) FaaS (Function as a Service) by only reusing the same context.

 ## What it does

 Like a lot of other languages, it parses a source code input to create an AST (Abstract Syntax Tree).